Hey, wusgawnon guys, it’s … (Sorry, we can’t do this.)

 V Shred Fat Loss Extreme for Her

 V Shred’s Fat Loss Extreme for Her is the women’s version of the classic Fat Loss Extreme for Him.
-Like all V Shred programs, this one is an anti-traditional program — follow this 12-week routine to drop 2–4 pounds per week without munching on cardboard or wasting away on the treadmill.
+Like all programs by the brand, this one is an anti-traditional program — follow this 12-week routine to drop 2–4 pounds per week without munching on cardboard or wasting away on the treadmill.
 This circuit-heavy program emphasizes bodyweight training (though the gym workouts are weirdly hypertrophic) to maybe lose some weight, though nowhere close to Sant’s goal.

 - Tons of training variety